What Can You Expect on Futures Expiration Day?

 When a contract expires, a process known as settlement begins.
 Settlement is a procedure managed by the exchange to close all open positions in an expiring contract.
 Traditionally, futures settlement comes in two primary forms:

 Physical: Traders are required to either assume delivery or deliver a specified amount of the contract's underlying asset.

 Financial: Traders' account balance is adjusted to reflect realized profits or losses at expiration.

 On Binance, all contracts are financially settled, this means no exchange of the underlying crypto assets.
-Once the futures settle, the corresponding settlement PnL appears in your wallet balance.
+Once the futures settle, the corresponding settlement P&L appears in your wallet balance.

 On expiration day, all expired open positions will be settled at a price determined by the exchange, this is known as ‘Settlement Price’.

 The settlement price will be calculated as the average of the price index every second over the last hour (between 7.00 and 08.00 UTC) before delivery.
-Upon settlement, a flat 0.015% fee will be charged.
-Do note that you are only allowed to close positions but not open any new position in 10 minutes before settlement.
+Upon settlement, a settlement fee is charged the same as the taker fee for all positions settled on the expiry date.
+Do note that you are only allowed to close positions but not open any new position 10 minutes before settlement.

 Before expiration day, you have three options:

 Rollover from front month to a further-out contract